Rahul543-ux/Pdf-Q-A-System/README.md

 📄 PDF Q&A System (AI Powered)
 A simple AI-powered app that allows you to upload a PDF and ask questions based on its content.

 Built using:

-- Streamlit (UI)
+Streamlit (UI)

-- LangChain (pipeline)
+LangChain (Pipeline)

-- FAISS (vector search)
+FAISS (Vector Search)

-- HuggingFace (embeddings)
+HuggingFace (Embeddings)

-- Groq (LLM for fast answers)
+Groq (LLM for fast answers)

 🚀 Features

-- Upload any PDF
+Upload any PDF: Easily process document content.

-- Automatic text extraction & chunking
+Automatic Extraction: Text extraction & chunking done in real-time.

-- Semantic search using embeddings
+Semantic Search: Uses vector embeddings for precise context retrieval.

-- Fast AI answers using Groq (LLaMA 3.1)
+Fast AI Answers: Powered by Groq (LLaMA 3.1) for near-instant responses.

-- Clean and simple UI
+Clean UI: Simple and intuitive user interface.

 🧠 How It Works

-1. PDF upload
+PDF Upload: User provides the document.

-2. Text extraction using PyPDFLoader
+Extraction: Text is pulled using PyPDFLoader.

-3. Text splitting into chunks
-4. Convert chunks into embeddings
-5. Store in FAISS vector database
+Chunking: Text is split into manageable pieces using RecursiveCharacterTextSplitter.

+Embeddings: Chunks are converted into vectors via HuggingFace.

+Vector Store: Vectors are indexed in a FAISS database.

-6. Retrieve relevant chunks based on question
+Retrieval: The system finds the top 2 relevant chunks based on your question.

-7. Send context + question to LLM (Groq)
-8. Get final answer
+Generation: Context + Question are sent to Groq LLM.

+Output: You get a concise, accurate answer.

 📦 Requirements

-Create a "requirements.txt" file: streamlit langchain langchain-community
+Create a requirements.txt file with the following dependencies:

+Plaintext
+streamlit
+langchain
+langchain-community